Laura Cooper: Career

 She has described the Russian intervention in Ukraine as "a brazen violation of international law" after Ukrainian vessels were attacked by Russia in late November 2018.
 Cooper has been supportive of continued military aid to Ukraine.
 During a 2018 visit to Ukraine, she noted that Congress had authorized money for military aid, and she said that "one of my goals on this visit was to discuss with the Government of Ukraine what its priority needs are for security assistance."
 She met with Ukrainian Minister of Defence Stepan Poltorak to define measures of bilateral cooperation for defense.
 Cooper was the Pentagon official in charge of the aid package; she confirmed in December 2018 that the U.S. would have a comprehensive response to Russian aggression.
 In a video message Cooper said that Ukraine "can count on the U.S. to remain your strong partner" in strengthening its military.
 There is consensus that her assurances to the Ukrainians demonstrated that she expected the funds to be released in early 2019.

-Her testimony was sought by the Congressional committees leading the impeachment inquiry against Donald Trump in matters relating to Trump–Ukraine scandal.
+Her testimony was sought by the Congressional committees leading the impeachment inquiry against Donald Trump in matters relating to the Trump–Ukraine scandal.
 On October 23, 2019, in defiance to a White House letter warning her not to appear before the impeachment inquiry, Cooper testified in a closed-door deposition before congressional committees.
-After a five-hour delay due to a protest by Republican members of Congress, Cooper completed a 3.5 hour deposition in which she explained the process for transferring military aid to Ukraine.
+After a five-hour delay due to a protest by Republican members of Congress, Cooper completed a 3.5-hour deposition in which she explained the process for transferring military aid to Ukraine.
 During a public hearing on November 20, 2019, Cooper testified to the U.S House of Representatives that Ukrainian officials knew about the hold on military aid by July 25, the day of the Trump–Zelensky call, undercutting an assertion that there could not have been a quid pro quo because Ukraine was not aware of the hold.